dlokas159/Lokas-Daniel-Portfolio/engineering-files/Final-Project.md

 - Journal entries
 - Key design decisions and reasoning
 - Challenges encountered during prototyping

+### Important Design Decisions

+Throughout the project we had to make several key design decisions.

+One important decision was reducing the number of arm joints.
+At first we considered building a more complex arm with additional joints, but this would make the system harder to control and less reliable.
+We decided to simplify the design to improve stability.

+Another important decision was selecting medium-torque servo motors instead of smaller micro servos.
+Smaller servos did not provide enough strength to hold a filled cup, while very large servos could move too quickly and create safety concerns.

+We also decided that the arm should move slowly rather than quickly.
+Since the device operates close to a person's face and upper body, smooth and predictable motion is more important than speed.

 ## Journal Entries for Final Project:
 - **9-18-2025**